 The interior lining is smooth to avoid skin friction and blistering.
 You can choose between 3 different width options: regular, wide, and extra-wide.

-It’s probably one of of the best value for money you can find.
-Browse through Propét’s mens sandals catalog for more choices, including closed-toe sandals and hiking sandals.
+It’s probably one of the best value for money you can find.
+Browse Propét’s men’s sandals catalog for more choices, including closed-toe and hiking sandals.

-No need to insist more on the importance of physical activity for type 1 or type 2 diabetics as well as people dealing with prediabetes.
-Regular physical exercise helps lower blood glucose levels by increasing our cells sensitivity to insulin.
+Regular physical exercise helps lower blood glucose levels by increasing our cells’ sensitivity to insulin.
 Walking 30 minutes a day (around 1.2 miles, 2400 steps) is the minimum recommendation to keep healthy.

-These women’s orthopedic diabetic sandals from Orthofeet are the best ones you can find today.
-They offer full feet protection against blisters, irritations, and injuries.
-Their ergonomic design is specially thought for people with diabetes and neuropathy.
-You can reach the perfect fit thanks to their fully adjustable features and width options.
+These women’s orthopedic, diabetic sandals from Orthofeet are the best ones you can find today.
+They offer total feet protection against blisters, irritations, and injuries.
+Their ergonomic design is mainly thought for people with diabetes and neuropathy.
+Thanks to their fully adjustable features and width options, you can reach the perfect fit.

-You benefit unsurpassed cushioning and shock-absorption systems engineered to relieve pain from feet, heels, up to the knees, hips and low-back.
+You benefit from unsurpassed cushioning and shock-absorption systems engineered to relieve pain from the feet, heels, up to the knees, hips, and low back.
 Lightweight and anti-microbial, these sandals are the perfect spring/summer outdoor footwear choice.

-Plus, if you’re not satisfied with them at the end of the day, simply send them back!
-Orthofeet offers a 60-days wear test and 100% money-back guarantee.
+Plus, if you’re not satisfied with them at the end of the day, send them back!
+Orthofeet offers a 60-day wear test and a 100% money-back guarantee.

-These mens walking sandals for diabetes and neuropathy have the exact same features as the women’s model above.
-There’s no much point in repeating the same description again.
-For a change, I’m gonna quote more costumers reviews.
-They’re quite eloquent enough as to what you can expect from this product!
+These men’s walking sandals for diabetes and neuropathy have the same features as the women’s model above.
+There’s not much point in repeating the same description.
+For a change, I’m going to quote more customer reviews.
+They’re pretty eloquent enough as to what you can expect from this product!

 Crocs’ famous foam clogs are known to be very comfortable footwear.
-Providing good arch support, wide toe box, and cushioned footbeds, Crocs shoes can be a good summer choice for people with diabetes or neuropathy.
+Crocs shoes can be a good summer choice for people with diabetes or neuropathy, providing good arch support, a wide toe box, and cushioned footbeds.

-The Neria Pro II LiteRide is by far the most protective Crocs models for diabetics.
-It was launched recently and features great diabetes-friendly options.
+The Neria Pro II LiteRide is the most protective one for diabetics.
+It was launched recently and featured great diabetes-friendly options.

-Birkenstock sandals all feature an anatomical footbed that naturally contours your feet and distributes the weight of your body evenly over your sole.
+Birkenstock sandals all feature an anatomical footbed that naturally contours your feet and evenly distributes your body’s weight evenly over your sole.
 For more sensitive feet, Birkenstock has designed an optional integrated softer footbed.
-An extra layer of foam creates a durable padding with high repositioning value and shock-absorption capacity.
+An extra foam layer creates durable padding with high repositioning value and shock absorption capacity.

-Moreover, Birkenstock sandals are designed with a pronounced arch support, a deep heel cup and a roomy toe box.
+Moreover, Birkenstock sandals are designed with pronounced arch support, a deep heel cup, and a roomy toe box.
 Arizona sandals’ lining is made with soft suede.
 The sole is a lightweight EVA sole with cushioning and shock absorption.
-And you can choose different width for optimum fitting.
+And you can choose different widths for optimum fitting.

 All in all, Birkenstock Arizona Soft footbed sandals can perfectly suit diabetics’ feet.